skudunter/config-files/README.md

-- 👋 Hi, I’m @srscoder
+- 👋 Hi, I’m @skudunter
 - 👀 I’m interested in web development and games
 - 🌱 I’m currently learning C# with unity
 - 💞️ I’m looking to collaborate on all sort of projetcs